- News & Publications

 Mr. Griem and Mr. Schmidt also spoke at a post-argument panel discussion at American University’s Washington College of Law.

-Carter Ledyard is pleased to announce that Stephen M. Fields has joined the firm as a partner in its Corporate Department effective December 1, 2016.
+Carter Ledyard & Milburn LLP is pleased to announce that Pang Zhang-Whitaker has joined the firm as a partner in the Corporate Department.